Surveying Extended GMSB Models with mh=125 GeV: Models

 with $q$, $q'$ being MSSM fields (at least one of which must be either $H_u$, $Q_3$, or $U_3$), and $\phi$ a messenger transforming as an SM irrep.
 Note that for type II models there is no option to talk to multiple messengers; the messenger number is always one for the contribution from the MSSM-messenger interactions.
 The messenger number for the GMSB contribution could be greater than one, but this always serves to make the model more fine-tuned (it will reduce $A_t/M_S$), so we will restrict ourselves to $N_m=1$ for type II models.

 Under these constraints, there are 31 models in all -- 15 of type I and 16 of type II.
 These are cataloged in Table~\ref{table:models}.
 Each model in this table can be parametrized in a uniform way.
-As in \cite{CraigShih}, we will choose the parameter space to be:
+As in \cite{CraigShih}, we will choose the parameter space to be (for simplicity, $\tan \beta=10$ throughout this work):

 For a given value of the first three parameters, increasing $\Lambda=F/M$ simply increases the overall scale of the sparticle masses and $A$-terms (while keeping the stop mixing fixed).
 Since $m_h$ increases monotonically with $\Lambda$ (by having heavier stops running in the loops), $\Lambda$ is uniquely determined by imposing $m_h=125$ GeV.
 This procedure can fail if some sparticles are tachyonic or if the basic conditions for electroweak symmetry breaking cannot be satisfied.